FEATURED

 You’ll have some idea of the things that push your child to engage in spitting.
 So, when your child resists their urge to spit, acknowledge their effort and praise them.
 Be specific with your compliments: “Well done!
 You didn’t spit on your friend/sibling when they started playing with your toy!” or “Good job on telling me why you are upset, instead of spitting!” or “You ran to the washbasin to spit.
 Mommy is proud of you and very happy with you!”

-Your toddler or preschooler may even respond well to a reward system that encourages the good behavior of not spitting.
+Your toddler or preschooler may even respond well to a reward system that encourages good behavior, such as not spitting.
 Give your toddler social rewards like hugs, high fives, enthusiastic verbal praise, or a happy dance.
 Use a star or sticker chart to award your preschooler for not spitting.
-They can trade in a specific number of stickers or stars for a tangible reward, such as their favorite toy, playtime with family, or choice of movie for family movie night.
+They can trade in a specific number of stickers or stars for a tangible reward, such as their favorite toy, playtime with the family, or a choice of movie for family movie night.

 Comments